International Calling

 Calling from a Mobile Phone

 Calling Kenya from a mobile phone in the Netherlands is often more straightforward.
-Most mobile phones allow you to use a plus (+) sign in place of the international exit code.
-This makes dialing simpler and works across various networks.
+Most mobile phones let you use a plus (+) sign.
+This replaces the international exit code.
+It makes dialing simpler and works across various networks.

 To call Kenya from a mobile phone in the Netherlands, follow these steps:

-- Add the Area Code: Input the area code for the specific city or region (e.g., 20 for Nairobi).
+• Add the Area Code: Input the area code for the specific city or region.
+For example, use ’41’ for Mombasa.

 Example for a mobile call to Mombasa: